jmc1228/Emotions_As_Signals/README.md

 4. Adjust resistor slider (lower right) to change the charge rate of the emotional capacitor.
 A higher resistor value will result in slower charge rate and reduced peak voltage achieved for the given impulse

+5. Read through my PDF to understand motivation for this project